jacksho-vfx/onepiece/README.md

   jitter and actionable log messages so that operators understand what happened and when the next attempt will fire.
 - **Hierarchy templates** – declare entity trees (episodes, scenes, shots, …) once and apply them to new projects in a single command.
-This drastically reduces the time it takes to bootstrap a show.
+Persist templates to JSON or YAML with `onepiece shotgrid templates save` and replay them later with `onepiece shotgrid templates apply` to bootstrap new shows quickly.
 - **Playlist deliveries** – package playlists with `onepiece shotgrid package-playlist` to generate MediaShuttle-ready folders for client or vendor review sessions.